Harvey Architecture

 In io.Reader Interactive prompt source (default os.Stdin; injectable for tests)

-PinnedContext string Text that survives /clear and is re-injected after the system prompt
+PinnedContext string Text that survives /clear; re-injected after system prompt

 LLMClient interface (harvey.go)